GearsProgress/Poke_Transporter_GB/README.md

 _Poké Transporter GB WILL modify both your generation 3 and generation 1/2 save file.
 The program is designed to not corrupt anything, but if you do not wish to modify your save file then you should bypass this experience._

-_**Please note that Poké Transporter GB is still in beta, so save file backups of both games are HIGHLY recommended before using**._
+_**Please note that although Poké Transporter GB is no longer in beta, save file backups of both games are still recommended before using... just in case!**._

 ## Notes
 Pokémon Transfered using Poké Transporter GB *will* be removed from Red, Blue, Yellow, Gold, Silver, or Crystal.